marcus/item-sorter/README.md

 - **Real-time Folder Monitoring:** Utilizes `chokidar` to watch for new files in the specified directory.
 - **Batch Processing:** Groups incoming files into batches of up to 10 for efficient API interactions.
 - **Smart Categorization:** Leverages ChatGPT to suggest suitable categories based on file names and existing folders.
+- **Re-categorization:** Allows re-categorizing files in existing folders for better organization.
 - **Automated Organization:** Moves recent files to a `Recents` folder and older files to categorized folders within an `AI Library`.
 - **Customizable Paths:** Allows users to specify a custom directory path via command-line arguments.
 - **Scheduled Maintenance:** Periodically checks and moves files older than three days from `Recents` to `AI Library`.